Timeler1/react-pdf-flipbook-viewer/README.md

 | `disableShare`| `boolean` | Flag to disable the share button.                |

 ## Local Development
-You will need to have cpx installed as its used for the build.
 You can run the following to setup a development environment:

 ```bash
 git clone https://github.com/Timeler1/react-pdf-flipbook-viewer